qkzk/fm/readme.md

   use the provided config file as a default.
   Multiple keys can be bound the the same action.
 - **Custom actions**.
 You can bind any key to a shell command.
-  - don't use pipes or redirectons, they won't be parsed correctly
   - use an unset bind
   - %s is expanded to the selected path, %f is expanded to the flagged files (full paths).
   - See the [config](./config_files/fm/config.yaml) or an example.